-If we are able to look at the matter objectively, that is, from a non-human perspective, which the great majority of science and technology-addled humans have great difficulty doing, the primary effects of this understanding have been to increase our numbers to an alarming extent, far beyond the total human population that would exist on the Earth without the interventions of science and medicine, a corresponding increase in the total amount of energy we consume, and a proportionally great increase in the amount of destruction we are wreaking on the Earth and the natural systems and organisms on which we depend for our survival.
+If we are able to look at the matter objectively, that is, from a non-human perspective, something that the great majority of science and technology-addled humans have great difficulty doing, the primary effects of this understanding have been to increase our numbers to an alarming extent, far beyond the total human population that would exist on the Earth without the interventions of science, medicine, and technology, a vast increase in the total amount of energy we consume, and a proportionally great increase in the amount of destruction we are wreaking on the Earth and the natural systems and organisms on which we depend for our survival.
 Who in their right mind would declare that this is a wise and sensible course of action?
 And yet, we modern, scientifically-intoxicated and technologically-addicted human beings continue to insist that human intelligence is the nonpareil of the Universe.

 Judged by its many harmful results, we cannot declare scientific knowledge to be the unmitigated boon that many of us believe it is.
-For it is precisely because our human ancestors were ignorant of the things that we know that they were able to survive for many hundreds of thousands of years on the Earth, without the “benefits” of science, medicine, and technology.
-They were not able to overcome the natural limitations that every single species has had imposed on it since time immemorial, and so they lived harmoniously and in balance with other species and their environment.
+For it is precisely because our human ancestors were ignorant of the things that we know that they were able to survive for many hundreds of thousands of years, without the “benefits” of science, medicine, and technology.
+They were not able to overcome the natural limitations that every species has had imposed on it since time immemorial, and so they lived harmoniously and in balance with other species and their environment.
 We think we are superior to all other living organisms because we have figured out how to overcome these natural limitations, but our failure to recognize the grave danger that this breach poses to our species’ long-term survival shows in reality how stupid we are, for we fail to see that it is precisely our scientific, medical, and technological “success” that now poses the greatest threat to our species’ survival.